pahowart/ampread/README.md

 - scale out for more sensors in circuit panel

-- add in holiday verification to complete time of use calculations

 - set up local adafruit io server to capture data and upload using TLS.

 - add in support for sending data to an sql database.